ego-lay-atman-bay/rk-convert/README.md

 Tools for converting rkengine .rk (model) and .anim (animation) files.
 Also includes a tool for extracting .ark files.

+This fork tries to load all the images from the game as png files instead of pvr files.
+I made this change due to how the game as recently been including textures in a format that this program doesn't support.

 # Building

 Requires [Rust](https://rustup.rs/) and a C++ compiler (for use with